Reviewed by Mary McLaughlin

 Special Education: How Do You Teach a Superhero?

-Special education comes into play when a student’s education is sufficiently altered from that of a normal student.
+Special education comes into play when a student’s education is sufficiently altered from that of a neuro-typical student.
 From gifted to other health impaired, most superheroes were nothing if not extraordinary.

 Lets see how special education could help some of the greatest exceptional learners–superheroes!